tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

     This is a perfectly acceptable option.
 If we do, we might consider using AlwaysOn, and creating a copy of the data in Azure as an AlwaysOn Secondary.
 This would keep an active, current copy of the data in the cloud that we could use for Power BI, other Azure-based applications, or as part of a future Azure migration.

     Other on-premises applications might keep them on-premises until they can figure out how to move those applications to the cloud.
-It depends on the integration touchpoints, network latency needs, and reliable internet connectivity for all offices.
+It depends on the integration touch-points, network latency needs, and reliable internet connectivity for all offices.

 2. Is there any benefit to going straight to Microsoft Azure?
 Does Azure SQL Database take care of all of their requirements?